 And quite a life it has been!
-The British beauty has graced our TV screens, movies screens, and Broadway stages for decades.
+The British beauty has graced our TV screens, movie screens, and Broadway stages for decades.
 Along the way she has won multiple Golden Globes and Emmys, and in 2000 received one of the most prestigious titles in her homeland when Queen Elizabeth II anointed her an Officer of the British Empire at Buckingham Palace.

-We got comfy with Seymour whose sweetness is apparent in everything she does.
+We got comfy with Seymour, whose sweetness is apparent in everything she does.

 Seymour was enjoying a successful run in the British series The Onedin Line when she was offered the Bond girl role, calling it a unique experience she’ll never forget, with a memorable initial meeting.
 “I was told on the spot when I met with co-producers Harry [Saltzman] and Cubby [Albert Broccoli] — without an audition — that they wanted me to play the role.”
 She was so excited she accidentally backed her marine blue Volkswagen Beatle into Saltzman’s Rolls-Royce.
 Since then, from Solitaire through six seasons of Dr. Quinn, Medicine Woman to staring in the upcoming movie Friendsgiving, released this year — Seymour’s philosophy on aging hasn’t wavered.